re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Neo-6M_GPS_Tests.md

 Assist Autonomous - Enabled
 Jamming Monitor - Disabled (since it needs to reference a good signal first) Jamming Indiactor - Use it
-Update RTC & Ephemeris - Enabled
+Update RTC & Ephemeris - Enabled?

 ## Power Save Mode
 * The receiver is not able to download satellite data (e.g. the ephemeris) while it is working in ON/OFF or cyclic tracking operation.